ACD:

 CONTROL OFFICE:

-central office which provides tandem switching capability for selectively
+company central office which provides tandem switching capability

-features, call transfer capability, and certain maintenance functions for
+capability, and certain maintenance functions for each PSAP.

 - D -